URGENT: Help rush life-saving aid to earthquake survivors in Nepal DONATE

-Millions of people in West Africa face a severe food crisis
+Millions of people in West Africa experienced a severe food crisis in 2012

-Erratic rains, poor harvests, lack of pasture and increased food prices could see millions go hungry if we don’t act now.
-One million children are at risk of acute malnutrition.
+Erratic rains, poor harvests, lack of pasture and increased food prices saw millions go hungry.
+One million children experienced acute malnutrition.

 West Africa last experienced a major food crisis in 2010, in which ten million people were affected.
-They've barely recovered and they are vulnerable.
-Once again they face serious food shortages and insecurity.
-People are so hungry that they have been forced to dig up anthills to recover grains that ants have stored.
+They had barely recovered when the latest crisis occured.
+Once again they faced serious food shortages and insecurity.
+People were so hungry that they were forced to dig up anthills to recover grains that ants have stored.

-Early warning systems show that families in Niger, Chad, Mauritania, Mali, Burkina Faso, Senegal and The Gambia need your help.
-The crisis is escalating.
+Families in Niger, Chad, Mauritania, Mali, Burkina Faso, Senegal and The Gambia needed your help.
+We raised over $100,000 for the crisis.

 Download poster, fundraising tips and fact sheet to help you raise money for this appeal.